 I was contacted by Norman Reeves from Stormin Stove Systems and asked if I would be interested in being a test person for his new soak system.
 I have previously purchased several cones and stoves from Norman so he knew what sort of customer I was.
 I said yes, of course, and in July 2018 I received a package in the mail.

-Here is what it says on the web shop about the new product:
+Here is what it said on the web shop about the new product:

 Cold Soak Optional System for Alcohol or solid fuel tablets